LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

 - Non-voice files are put in the right folders (BGM/BGS/VFX/SE).

-- If dblegends.net breaks there's an internal backup but the sorting won't work as well.
+- If dblegends.net breaks there's a backup that updates on each successful fetch, but the sorting won't work as well.

 **Re-sorting:**